yasfatft/practical-jupyter-notebooks/README.md

 # Colaboratory Notebooks
-List of maybe useful Google Colaboratory notebooks.
+A List of useful Google Colaboratory notebooks.